- I. Introduction to Using Coloring as a Stress Relief Method

 4. Experiment with Different Techniques

 Vary your coloring techniques to keep things interesting and explore different effects it can create on your artwork.
-Try shading
+Try shading, cross-hatching, stippling, or even blending colors together using cotton swabs or blending stumps.

 5. Use Color Psychology

 Certain colors have been linked to specific emotions and moods through color psychology studies.
-Consider incorporating these colors into your coloring sessions based on how you want to f
+Consider incorporating these colors into your coloring sessions based on how you want to feel – calmness (blue), joy (yellow), tranquility (green), creativity (purple), etc.

 6.Create Personalized Coloring Pages